zraso/tic-tac-toe/README.md

 As a player,
 So that I can play against someone else,
-I want to know what symbol I am using
+I want the game to start with two players

 * Players take turns until the game is over